 - Type of case (in home, OOHC, status, kinship, APS);

 - The grade and school of each child;

 - Level of care of each child, if appropriate;

 - Upcoming court dates;

 - Name and phone number of onsite worker assigned, if assigned;

-- Permanency status (has the child been referred to SNAP, etc.);
+- Permanency status and whether the child has been referred to KAPE, if appropriate;

-- Collateral contacts name and phone number to include the Family Support worker.
+- Collateral contact's name and phone numbers to include the family support worker.